iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 template: main.html
 ---

-# Your First Experiment: Load Test an HTTP Service with SLOs
+# Your First Experiment

 !!! tip "Load Test an HTTP Service with SLOs"
-    Get started with your first [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) by load testing an HTTP service and validating its latency and error-related [service level objectives (SLOs)](../user-guide/topics/slos.md).
+    Get started with your first [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) by load testing an HTTP service and validating its latency and error-related service level objectives (SLOs).

 ***